uuid6/uuid6-ietf-draft/LATEST-OUTLINE.md

 ## Sorting

 - Implementations that require sorting (e.g. database indexes) SHOULD sort as opaque raw bytes (UUIDv6 and 7 are designed for this), without examining the contents at all.
-- Implementations MAY implement more complex sorting rules for UUID versions < 6.
+- Implementations MAY implement more complex sorting rules for UUID versions < 6 (or strictly speaking they MAY do this for any version, but shouldn't need to).
 - One of the big benefits of time ordering is "index locality" - new values are near each other in the index and can much more easily be clustered together for better performance.
 Real-world differences vs random data can be quite large.

 ## Timestamp Granularity